 Training programmes and workshops for government agencies and civil society organisations across South Asia on these new tools and methods.

 Artifacts, which include graphic novels, games, and videos to make policy more accessible and actionable.

-For the fifth consecutive year, Fields of View has been featured in the ‘Global Go To Think Tank Index Report’ by the University of Pennsylvania that ranks public policy research organisations worldwide in the ‘Best New Idea or Paradigm developed by a Think Tank’ category and in 2017 we have been featured as one of the Top Think Tanks in "China, India, Japan, and the Republic of Korea”
+For the seventh consecutive year, Fields of View has been featured in the ‘Global Go To Think Tank Index Report’ by the University of Pennsylvania that ranks public policy research organisations worldwide in the ‘Best New Idea or Paradigm developed by a Think Tank’ category and since 2017 we have been featured as one of the Top Think Tanks in "China, India, Japan, and the Republic of Korea.”

 Curious to know more?
 Mail us at : firstname.lastname@example.org

 Fields of View is a non-profit organisation, registered under the Karnataka Societies Registration Act, 1960.
 Section 12AA(1)(b)(i), and Section 80G(5)(vi) of the Income Tax Act, 1961.

 Fields of View has been recognised as a Scientific and Industrial Research Organisation (SIRO) by the Department of Scientific and Industrial Research under the Scheme on Recognition of Scientific and Industrial Research Organisations (SIROs), 1998.

 Fields of View’s compliance with FATF guidelines is available here.